On the Highly Connected Dyadic, Near-Regular, and Sixth-Root-of-Unity Matroids: Dyadic Matroids

 \begin{proof} Suppose $\AGE\notin\overline{\mathcal{M}(\YT(P))}$.
 Then all matrices listed in Tables \ref{tab:forbidden} and \ref{tab:forbidden2} are forbidden from being submatrices of $P$.
 Let $T_2^+$ be the matrix obtained from $T_2$ by appending the row $[-1,-1,-1]$, and let $T_3^+$ be the matrix obtained from $T_3$ by appending the row $[0,1,1]$.
 We consider the following cases. \begin{enumerate} \item The supports of every pair of type-$4$ columns intersect in a set of size $2$. \item There is a pair of type-$4$ columns whose supports intersect in a set of size $3$, but no pair of type-$4$ columns have equal supports. \item There is a pair of type-$4$ columns with equal supports. \end{enumerate}

 In Case 1, Lemma \ref{lem:2-type-4} implies that $P$ contains the following submatrix, where the third column is part of a type-$4$ column of $P$.

 If $a=0$ or $b=0$, then Lemma \ref{lem:2-type-4}, using the first and third columns, implies that $c=d\neq0$ and implies that $e=f\neq0$, using the second and third columns.
 Since the third column is of type $4$, we have $c=-e$.
 By column scaling, we may assume that $e=1$.
 Thus, the above matrix is $T_3^+$.
 It is not possible for $P$ to contain a type-$3$ column or a fourth type-$4$ column because no such column can satisfy Lemma \ref{lem:type-3-and-4} or \ref{lem:2-type-4}, respectively, with each of the three existing columns.
 Therefore, $P$, when restricted to its nonzero rows, is $T_3^+$.
+Lemma \ref{lem:comp-lift}(ii) implies that $\mathcal{M}(\YT(P))$ is minor equivalent to $\YT(T_3)$.

 Thus, we may assume that $a\neq0$ and $b\neq0$.
 By Lemma \ref{lem:2-type-4}, we have $a=b$.
 Moreover, if $P$ contains a type-$3$ column, then the analysis in the proof of Lemma \ref{lem:443} (Case 2) shows that the first two entries of the column must be nonzero.
 Thus, in Case 1, $P$ is of the form given in Lemma \ref{lem:main-case}.
 By that lemma, all matroids in $\mathcal{M}(\YT(P))$ are signed-graphic.